What Is a Cell Phone Booster?

 Unfortunately, 5G’s higher frequency means it will be more susceptible to disruption.
 Thick walls, concrete, steel and other building materials could weaken a 5G signal more severely than a 4G signal.

 Combine this with a phased roll out — which means that, in the near future at least, there will be fewer 5G towers than 4G towers — and it’s likely many people who want to make full use of 5G will need a signal booster.
+After all, what is a cell phone booster for but to deliver more connectivity to more people?

 Our team would be happy to advise you on which booster is most suited to your property and help you get the best possible cell phone signal in every room.
 Give us a call at 1-866-294-1660 to learn more.